Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Abstract

 \section{Abstract}

-Despite the effectiveness of utilizing BERT for document ranking, the computational cost of such approaches is non-negligible when compared to other retrieval methods.
-To this end, this paper first empirically investigates the applications of knowledge distillation models on document ranking task.
-In addition, on top of the recent TinyBERT, two simplifications are proposed.
-Evaluation on MS MARCO document re-ranking task confirms the effectiveness of the proposed simplifications.
+Despite the effectiveness of utilizing the BERT model for document ranking, the high computational cost of such approaches limits their uses.
+To this end, this paper first empirically investigates the effectiveness of two knowledge distillation models on the document ranking task.
+In addition, on top of the recently proposed TinyBERT model, two simplifications are proposed.
+Evaluations on two different and widely-used benchmarks demonstrate that Simplified TinyBERT with the proposed simplifications not only boosts TinyBERT, but also significantly outperforms BERT-Base when providing 15$\times$ speedup.